Home

 -------- Julia Bogner and Harry Kesselhaut / Henry Bogner and Rita Kesselhaut --------

 Julia and Henry Bogner married the Kesselhaut siblings, Harry and Rita.
+Two brothers marrying two sisters.

-Harry and Rita's parents were Abraham (Abe) and Augusta (Gussie) Kesselhaut, who lived at 90 Howard Street in Newark, and later at 22 East Alpine Street.
+Harry and Rita's parents were Abraham (Abe) Kesselhaut and Augusta (Gussie) Malisdorf, who lived at 90 Howard Street in Newark, and later at 22 East Alpine Street.
 Gussie was born in Austria and arrived in America in 1892.
 Abe, also born in Austria, arrived here in 1900.
 Other documents say they were born in Poland.
 They were married in Newark around 1902.

 Sometime later, they became the owners of Gem Appliance and Gift Company for 35 years in Newark.
 Harry was a member of two lodges of the Free & Accepted Masons, the Composite Lodge in Newark and the Diogenes Lodge in South Orange.
 Like her mother, Julia was a member of Deborah of Newark.
 She was also a member of the Seymour Feldman Leukemia Foundation of Essex County.

-In 1968, Julia and Harry moved to the nearby town of Union, NJ, at 816 Inwood Road.
+In 1968, Julia and Harry moved to the nearby town of Union, New Jersey, at 816 Inwood Road.
 On March 16, 1981, Harry died at the New York University Medical Center.
 He was 73.
 Julia was 91 when she died at Union Hospital on February 6, 1999.
 At the time of her death, she had 9 grandchildren and 6 great-grandchildren.
+Julia and Harry were buried together at Mt.
+Lebanon Jewish Cemetery in Iselin, New Jersey, where William and Frances were buried.

-Henry Bogner and Rita Kesselhaut were married on June 2, 1936 in Suffern, New York.
-They had one son and lived in Newark before moving to Union.
-Henry served in the Army during World War II.
-He was 5' 10" tall, weighed 195 pounds and had brown eyes, black hair and a dark complexion.
-He also had a mole on his upper right cheek.
 After the war, Henry worked for the Apollo Distributing Company.
 Later, he was a manufacturer's representative, handling several appliance lines.
 After that, he was a salesman for Martin Rothman Electric in Hackensack.
-He was also master of both the Diogenes and Composite Lodges of the Free & Accepted Masons in Irvington, commander of the Charles Cushing Post in Newark, and a member of B'nai B'rith and the Jewish War Veterans of Freehold, NJ.
-Henry died on January 25, 1981 at their home at 255 Tucker Avenue in Union.
-He was 69 years old.
-On December 21, 1999, Rita died at the age of 89.
-They are buried together at Mt.
-Lebanon Jewish Cemetery in Iselin, NJ.
+He was also master of both the Diogenes and Composite Lodges of the Free & Accepted Masons in Irvington, commander of the Charles Cushing Post in Newark, and a member of B'nai B'rith and the Jewish War Veterans of Freehold, New Jersey.

 Back to the Top!